vacp2p/rfc-index/vac/raw/eth-demls.md

 ### Group Management Contract

-To ease decentralized and secure group management, we set the `GroupManager` smart contract.
+To ease decentralized group management, we set the `GroupManager` smart contract.
 This contract provides functionalities for:

 - **Group Creation**: Users can create new groups, specifying group names and types